1Shawntaria/Practice/src/main/java/README.md

-# Main Java Source folder
+# main.java.SimpleBlockchain Java Source folder

 This directory is for storing the main Java source files according to Maven standard directory layout.